 You’ve worked long and hard for years, saving diligently through your employer-sponsored retirement savings plan.
 Now, with retirement on the horizon, it’s time to begin thinking about how to tap your plan assets for income.
 Before you take any action, consider the below steps to ensure you are getting the most out of your retirement funds.

 Step 1: Evaluate your needs

 The first step in any retirement income plan is to estimate how much income you’ll need to meet your desired lifestyle.
 The conventional guidance is to plan on needing anywhere from 70% to 100% of your pre-retirement income each year during retirement; however, your amount will depend on your unique circumstances.
 While some expenses may fall in retirement, others may rise.
-So before even thinking about how to tap your plan assets, you should have a concrete idea of how much you’ll need to (1) cover your basic needs and (2) live comfortably, according to your wishes.
+So before even thinking about how to tap your plan assets, you should have a concrete idea of how much you’ll need to (1) cover your basic needs and (2) live comfortably, according to your lifestyle.

-First, estimate your non-negotiable fixed needs — such as housing, food, and medical care.
+First, estimate your non-negotiable fixed needs — such as housing, food and medical care.
 This will help you project how much you’ll need just to make ends meet.
-Then focus on your variable wants — including travel, leisure, and entertainment.
+Then, focus on your variable wants — including travel, leisure and entertainment.
 This is the area that you’ll have the easiest time adjusting, if necessary, as you refine your income plan.